 Vietnamese laws empower certain Government authorities in inspections and investigations which would allow them to obtain access to private communication.
-The authorities in Vietnam, such as the Inspectorate of the Ministry of Information and Communications and the investigation agencies of the People's Police, are empowered with wide authority to request the supply of information from organisations and individuals.
+The authorities in Vietnam, such as the Inspectorate of the MIC and the investigation agencies of the People's Police, are empowered with wide authority to request the supply of information from organisations and individuals.
 In particular, the Government authorities may have the power to access and examine information, equipment or systems of the relevant parties if there is a suspected violation of relevant laws and regulations.